A Bayesian Inference of Hybrid Stars with Large Quark Cores: Hadron parameters

 Fig. \ref{fig:corner_H} shows the corner plot of the hadron parameters.
 It can be seen that the MFTQCD model does not significantly change the values of the hadron parameters compared to the RMF set, except for the $\xi$ parameter, to which the model is not sensitive.
 This is because this term plays a role at high densities when the phase transition to quark matter has already occurred.
 Within the NJL model, a different result was obtained: the values of $g_\sigma$, $g_\omega$ are much larger, and there is no superposition with the values obtained for RMF and MFTQCD; $g_\rho$ shows a wider distribution and may take larger values than those of RMF and MFTQCD; BB, CC and $\Lambda$ peak at smaller values. $\xi$ is the only parameter for which its posterior remains approximately the same.
 The differences in the parameter distributions explain why the NJL set has larger radii.
 It is a consequence of imposing that two solar mass stars are described and that the hybrid star has a non-negligible quark core.
 To attain these conditions, the hadron EOS must be quite stiff to allow an early transition to quark matter.
 However, one consequence is that the NJL set does not satisfy the GW170817 constraints, as can be seen in Fig. \ref{fig:paper2_tidal}.
-This is not the case with the MFTQCD and RMF sets, which satisfies the GW170817 constraints, although they have not been included in the Bayesian inference.
-Fig. \ref{fig:paper2_tidal} shows the relation between the binary mass ratio $q = M_2/M_1 < 1$ and the effective tidal deformability, given by
+This is not the case with the MFTQCD and RMF sets, which satisfy the GW170817 constraints, although they have not been included in the Bayesian inference. \\

-where $\Lambda_i$ and $M_i$ are the tidal deformability and mass of the i-th NS in the binary system, respectively.
-For the different sets, $\tilde{\Lambda}$ values were calculated for $0.73 < q < 1$ and a fixed value of $M_\text{chirp} = (M_1 M_2)^{3/5} / (M_1 +M_2)^{1/5} = 1.186 \text{M}_\odot$, in accordance with event GW170817 \cite{Abbott_2018}.
-The observational data from the LIGO/Virgo collaboration for event GW170817 is shown in the figure by the solid green contours (50\% CI), dashed contours (90\% CI) and dotted contours (99\% CI) \cite{Abbott_2018}.
-The NJL set does not satisfy the GW170817 constraint due to the large radii it predicts.
-In the next section, we will apply the GW170817 constraint and analyze the differences caused by this restriction.
-One direct consequence of the new constraint is to restrict the maximum radius in this set.